OlaKlingberg/NYPD-Shooting-Study/README.md

 The data is provided by the City of New York and can be accessed at [NYPD Shooting Incident Data (Historic)](https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Historic-/833y-fsy8/about_data).

 ## Key Features:
-* Data Preprocessing: Cleans and structures the dataset to facilitate accurate analysis, including handling missing values and ensuring consistency in data formats.
+* **Data Preprocessing**: Cleans and structures the dataset to facilitate accurate analysis, including handling missing values and ensuring consistency in data formats.
-* Temporal Analysis: Examines shooting incidents over time to identify trends, seasonal patterns, and anomalies.
+* **Temporal Analysis**: Examines shooting incidents over time to identify trends, seasonal patterns, and anomalies.
-* Spatial Analysis: Compares shooting incidents per capita in New York's five boroughs.
+* **Spatial Analysis**: Compares shooting incidents per capita in New York's five boroughs.
-*	Demographic Analysis: Analyzes victim demographics to understand the populations most affected by gun violence.
+*	**Demographic Analysis**: Analyzes victim demographics to understand the populations most affected by gun violence.

 ## Results (Summary)